 7.1.
-The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions]
+The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest (...ABCP provisions)

-100. The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest [...ABCP provisions]
+100. The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest (...ABCP provisions)

-See "RISK RETENTION AND TRANSPARENCY REQUIREMENTS - Transparency requirements", §(a) and (c) confirming simultaneity.
+See "RISK RETENTION AND TRANSPARENCY REQUIREMENTS - Transparency requirements", §(a) and (c) confirming that the two reports are provided simultaneously.